VilmosProkaj/RODBCpatch/README.md

 `source("https://github.com/VilmosProkaj/RODBCpatch/raw/master/RODBC-patch.R")`

-in the R console.
+in the R console. `Rtools` is required for the compilation.
 At the end of the run you will be asked if you want to update your RODBC installation.